Japanese American artist

 Shigihara Memorial Bench

-Growing up, my grandfather was well-known for writing poems for family and community events.
+Growing up, his grandfather was well-known for writing poems for family and community events.

 He called them “Satoryu” (a satirical play on his last name and senryu).

-Carrying on our family tradition, I write daily haiku on community, creativity, and culture.
+Carrying on their family tradition, Tomosumi writes daily haiku on community, creativity, and culture.

 Sakura Crest.png